source-foundry/Hack-windows-installer/README.md

 A Windows installer for the [Hack](https://github.com/source-foundry/Hack) typeface.

 While it might seem like overkill to use a Windows installer for fonts, there is good reason for this on the Windows platform.
-A number of things can go wrong when one tries to install or update frequently updated fonts manually (see [issue #152](https://github.com/source-foundry/Hack/issues/152) and [issue #129](https://github.com/source-foundry/Hack/issues/129) in the [Hack repository](https://github.com/source-foundry/Hack/)).
+A number of things can go wrong when one tries to install or update frequently updated fonts manually (see [issue #152](https://github.com/source-foundry/Hack/issues/152), [issue #129](https://github.com/source-foundry/Hack/issues/129) and [issue #362](https://github.com/source-foundry/Hack/issues/362) in the [Hack repository](https://github.com/source-foundry/Hack/)).

-This installer addresses most of the [commonly obeserved issues](https://github.com/source-foundry/Hack-windows-installer/blob/master/FontInstallationIssues.md).
+This installer addresses nearly all of the [commonly obeserved issues](https://github.com/source-foundry/Hack-windows-installer/blob/master/FontInstallationIssues.md).

 ## Usage